Mad-cyber/commStation/README.md

 # Communcation Station
+## By Kerrie Newman Ryan - x19135645 - National College of Ireland

 An efficient and user friendly online ordering and business management system called the Communcation Station.
 Powered by Django, Python and a suite of other modern technologies.